Latest NewsCovid Inquiry Report

 We started – and now support and grow – the UK-wide resident led street play movement, where thousands of people are working in their own communities and time to bring about positive change for children.
-We have a small staff team based in Bristol and are steered by a board of voluntary directors, with help from a wider group of ‘expert friends‘.
+Alongside this, we campaign and lobby for longer-term changes to support children’s right to play out.
+We have a small staff and associate team based in Bristol and are steered by a board of voluntary directors, with help from a wider group of ‘expert friends‘.

 Amy is an interdisciplinary artist with a background in physical and visual theatre.
 Much of her early experience was as a street performer in international festivals.
 She now primarily works as a director of visual and site responsive theatre as well as making cross-form, participatory art works in response to social issues or public space.
 Amy’s involvement with developing Playing Out grew out of a creative project she did whilst at home with her two young daughters, and included writing, photography, drawing, dreaming and playing on her own street over several years, and then working with Alice to make it happen.
 Amy has inputted to the website design and guidance materials as well as created new projects and events.

-In many other parts of the country, committed residents are also working to get their local councils on board, spread the ‘playing out’ idea beyond their own streets and give peer-support to others locally.
-Some do this on a purely voluntary basis and some win a small amount of seed funding to cover their time and expenses.
+In many parts of the UK, committed residents are working to get their local councils on board, spread the ‘playing out’ idea beyond their own streets and give peer-support to others locally.
+Some do this in their own time and some go on to win a small amount of seed funding to cover time and expenses.
 Please contact us to find out more – or if you think you are one!